 Under New Business, Tom Dallessio discussed he final report of the ‘Together New Jersey’ evaluation for downtown Asbury as a Vibrant Place.
 That report was previously distributed in the notification of this meeting.
-Recommendations installing include street signs and creating a formal mechanism for popular engagement with the village.
-This is all aimed towards creating an pathway for local economic development.
+Recommendations installing include wayfinding signs and creating a formal mechanism for popular engagement with the village.
+This is all aimed towards creating a pathway for local economic development.
 Within fifteen minutes of Asbury, the income average is greater than the statewide average.
 Ensuring tourist pedestrian and bicycle safety is paramount.
 Ms. Roberts Lawler encouraged Mr. Dallessio to present this report to all of the local municipal and County officials.

 The next item for discussion was the Septic System Risk Assessment and Design Alternatives.
+The report aimed to address several questions.
 What alternative designs can be used to address septic challenges?
 What is in place now?
-What data is there on septic impairment to the watershed and how can that influence the design for future system design.
+What data is there on septic impairment to the watershed and how can that influence the design for future system design?
 The great percentage of biological impairment to the river is human induced.
 Further, there are common horror stories about people trying to sell their home with failed septic systems.
-Can we develop a septic management systems that address these impairments.
+Can we develop septic management systems that address these impairments?
 What is next?
 Is Federal funding available to help bear the cost of meeting these challenges?
 MWA is applying to USDA for funding to develop systems and responses to septic issues.
 How can we ensure that the water is cleaner than it is at present?
-MWA has undertaken a 319 program to work with Hunterdon County and with Lake Hopatcong on septic issues.
-This should identify areas where remediation work should be focused.
+MWA has undertaken a 319 program to work with municipalities in the middle part of the Musconetcong watershed, and applied to Hunterdon County to complete a Watershed Implementation Plan for the lower watershed.
+These plans should identify areas where remediation work should be focused.
 In 2025, the next round of COAH housing will be realized.
 If there is control over wastewater, meeting COAH obligations may be easier to accomplish while also meeting environmental requirements.
-How can we best accommodate the change that will be coming to make things better.
+How can we best accommodate the change--that will be coming-- will make things better.

 Christa Reeves then reported on the Flow Together workshops as part of the watershed Management Plan.
 The challenges of non-point source pollution were addressed.
-Bacteria and Septic issues were identified by the participants.
+Bacteria and Septic System issues were identified by the participants.
 Development was addressed as a public concern along with Invasive species, flooding and stormwater.
 People who participated were aware of the need of the importance of knowing and sharing information on the issues that had been identified.

 Phase two of the Management Plan will discuss best management practices including identifying funding sources to help address issues.
 These meetings will start in January and February.
 Christa will release the schedule to Council members.

 The next discussion topic was the Haberman Hampton residential development site.
-MWA recently won a court case whereby NJDEP had to re-open the application for public comment.
-One concern is that the proposed development’s applicant showed a too small drainage area as part of their submission to DEP.
+MWA recently won a court case whereby NJDEP had to re-open the application for a Flood Hazard Area Applicability Determination for public comment.
+One concern is that the proposed development’s applicant showed a too small drainage area of an on-site water feature as part of their submission to DEP.
 The fear is that development of the site will exacerbate flooding in the immediate area by filling areas currently available for flood storage.
-MWA is asking for people to submit comments about their personal experience with the site.
+MWA is asking for people to submit comments about their personal experience with the site via an online website link: https://action.njlcv.org/a/protect-our-waterways